Fergie-B/OOO-2/README.md

 ### Logo
-The One-colour website logo was designed in Adobe Illustrator using the Teko Font and was outputed as an SVG to keep the image lightweight to speed up loading times.
+The One-colour website logo was designed in Adobe Illustrator using the Righteous Font and was outputed as an SVG to keep the image lightweight to speed up loading times.

 <details><summary>Logo</summary>
 <img src="docs/features/odd-one-out-logo.png">